mbilalzafar/fair-classification/README.md

 <img src="synthetic_data_demo/img/tradeoff.png" width="500px" style="float: right;">

 We can see that decreasing the covariance threshold value gives a continuous trade-off between fairness and accuracy.
+Specifically, we see that the fractions of protected and non-protected examples in positive class starts to converge (resulting in a greater p-rule), however, we get an increasing drop in accuracy.

-##TL;DR
+##2.
+Using the code

-For training the fair classifier, set the values for constraints that you want to apply, and call the following function:
+For training a fair classifier, set the values for constraints that you want to apply, and call the following function:

 ```python
 import utils as ut